sortagreg/Android-MVVM-Example/README.md

 That's it.
 This app is ready to be released or expanded on.
 You could add more endpoints, add new database operations, add new screens, add new data classes, add whole new features, whatever.
-Just follow the patterns seen here when doing so as best you can when doing so.
+Just follow the patterns seen here when doing so as best you can.

-This README is meant to be a general summary of the MVVM concept and give you an idea of how to implement it in your app.
+This guide is meant to be a general summary of the MVVM concept and give you an idea of how to implement it in your app.
 It is not a perfect example.
 For instance, MVVM recommends the use of DataBinding or ViewBinding and I did not use any of it in this app.
 This app is meant to be a starting point.
 Any improvements and further refinement to the